wkdgmr/wkdmod/README.md

 - Crippling Shrines OFF
 - (Hellfire) Theo OFF
 - (Hellfire) Cow Quest can be turned on if you want to score some backstage tickets to Aerosmith at the coliseum and get an OP mid-game chest armor
-- No Random is recommended for quests, but playing with random on for flavor is fine if that's your thing
 - Friendly Fire OFF

 **DEVIATE FROM THESE RECOMMENDATIONS AT YOUR PERIL**